St Paul’s Cathedral is one of the most famous sights in London with a dome that has dominated the London skyline for over 300 years.

 From Monday to Saturday, the prayer begins at 7.30 am and lasts till 8.30 am.

-Thereafter, the Cathedral opens for sightseeing visitors at 8.30 am.
+Thereafter, the Cathedral opens up for tourists – at 8.30 am.

 At 4.30 pm, all sightseeing visitors are requested to exit the cathedral.